Your Biggest Compliance Risk Is the One You Don’t See Coming

 Most therapists assume they are compliant until an audit proves otherwise.

-But without written HIPAA policies, a completed Security Risk Assessment, and your state’s rules documented, you are already out of compliance and you would likely fail an audit.
+Without written HIPAA policies, a completed Security Risk Analysis, and your state’s requirements clearly documented, you are already out of compliance and would likely fail an audit.

-The Security Risk Analysis is the foundation of the HIPAA Security Rule and one of the most common enforcement findings cited by OCR.
+The Security Risk Analysis is the foundation of the HIPAA Security Rule and one of the most common enforcement findings cited by the Office for Civil Rights (OCR).

 Does using an EHR make me HIPAA compliant?